The Symbology of Violets

 Deep Purple Rose w mist

-I adore roses as most people do, but my very favorite is the purple rose.
+I adore roses, but my very favorite is the purple rose.
 The color and scent have always brought joy to my senses and peace to my soul.

 Meanings